LSD: Production

 Manufacturing LSD requires laboratory equipment and experience in the field of organic chemistry.
 It takes two to three days to produce 30 to 100 grams of pure compound.
 It is believed that LSD is not usually produced in large quantities, but rather in a series of small batches.
 This technique minimizes the loss of precursor chemicals in case a step does not work as expected.
+Ali Altaft, the lead chemist at the University of Okara, in Punjab, Pakistan, performed the synthesis of LSD on video.